termux/termux-gui/Protocol.md

 ## Binary Protocol

-The binary protocol is/will be implemented with protocol buffers.
+The binary protocol is be implemented with protocol buffers.
 See app/src/proto for the definitions and documentation.
 The general flow after establishing a connection is this:
 - The client sends a Method message with the *Request in the oneof set for the method it would like to call.